IvyYZ/PG/README.md

 -google(https://drive.google.com/drive/folders/12Bn4FExI-tl6_LjXY-OzPHJsYf8AURrI?usp=sharing)

-The labeling format is .xml format, which is the same as the PASCAL VOC data set format.
+The labeling format is .xml format, which is the same as the PASCAL VOC data set.
 It can be easily trained and tested on common target detection algorithms (i.e. Faster R-CNN, YOLOv3, YOLOv4, etc.).